 THE LONDON SS – A Day with the Punk Rock Band

-The London SS is the band that never was but were as important as the Sex Pistols in the birth of what would come to be known as punk rock.
-They never had a stable lineup, never played a gig, and never released a record and were in essence Mick Jones (The Clash), Tony James (Generation X), and Eunan Brady (Hollywood Brats).
+The London SS is the band that never was but were as crucial as the Sex Pistols in the birth of what would come to be known as punk rock.
+They never had a stable lineup, never played a gig, never released a record, and were in essence Mick Jones (The Clash), Tony James (Generation X), and Eunan Brady (Hollywood Brats).

-DISCLAIMER: THE LONDON SS neither supports nor condone nazism, neo-nazism, fascism, racism, sexism, bullying, homophobia, or random acts of twatism.
+DISCLAIMER: THE LONDON SS neither supports nor condones nazism, neo-nazism, fascism, racism, sexism, bullying, homophobia, or random acts of violence.

 There’s a great book called Redemption Song: The Ballad of Joe Strummer in which Tony James states:

 “We hadn’t thought at all about the Nazi implications.
 It just seemed like a very anarchic, stylish thing to do.”